Essential Guide to IT Budgeting with Best Practices and Tools for Success

 Not having a plan for disaster recovery

 Disaster planning involves ensuring that your backup systems are up-to-date, critical systems are accessible, and workers are aware of their roles during an emergency.
 A cyberattack is one type of disaster that requires the implementation of a backup plan.
 Another type of business continuity strategy is a disaster recovery plan (DRP).
-Your DRP should specify the best procedures your company will take to continue operations in the event of a disaster.
+Your disaster recovery plan should specify the best procedures your company will take to continue operations in the event of a disaster.

 Neglecting cybersecurity